Enterprise Email Security

-What's up with enterprise email security?
+What's wrong with enterprise email?

 Email has grown bigger than its origins